micro-manager/pymmcore/maintainer-notes.md

 - MSVC version.
 Python 3.5-3.8 are built with MSVC 14.x (i.e. Visual Studio
-  2015 to 2019). _However,_ the official Python installer ships with its own copy of the VC runtime.
+  2015 to 2019). _However,_ the official Python installer ships with its own copy of the VC runtime (in particular, `vcruntime140.dll`).
 This means that our extension module must be built with an MSVC version that is not newer than the runtime shipped with Python.
 Getting this wrong results in crashes that are very confusing to diagnose.

   Python prints the MSVC version used to build itself when started:
   - Python 3.5.4 (64-bit): MSC v.1900 = VS2015 (14.0)